dafi/jekyll-toc-generator/README.md

     tocLevels: 1
     ---

+# Preserve existing anchor names

+If the markdown was processed with `with_toc_data`, the header definitions already include proper anchors, and the TOC can directly use them.

+This can be enabled in the [Front Matter](http://jekyllrb.com/docs/frontmatter/) section used by jekyll.

+    ---
+    permalink: /reference/
+    layout: page
+    title: Reference
+    useExistingAnchors: true
+    ---

 # Advanced configuration

 Normally no configuration is necessary but you can set some parameter into you `_config.yml` file